 Does Soul Exist?

-The ages old question and debate is "Do human beings have a soul?"
+The question and debate of ages is "Do human beings have a soul?"

 I have a firm hope that there is something in store for those who have died, and, as we have been told for many years, something much better for the good than for the wicked.— Socrates in Phaedo